-2 acquitted, jury hung on 2 more in Whitmer kidnap plot - NewsBreak
+2 Acquitted, Jury Hung on 2 More in Whitmer Kidnap Plot - NewsBreak

-The decisions were announced a few hours after the jury said it was struggling to find unanimity on all 10 charges.
-The judge told the panel to keep working on the fifth day of deliberations, but jurors emerged again after lunch to say they still were deadlocked on some counts.
+The results were announced a few hours after the jury said it was struggling to find unanimity on all 10 charges.
+The judge on the fifth day of deliberations told the panel to keep working, but jurors emerged again after lunch to say they still were deadlocked on some counts.

 Daniel Harris and Brandon Caserta were found not guilty of conspiracy.
 In addition, Harris was acquitted of charges related to explosives and a gun.